osimlab/MC321_Hui/README.md

 ### MC321.ipynb: Tutorial of Monte Carlo simulation in Python modified from [mc321.c ](https://omlc.org/news/dec98/mc321/intro.html)
-### MC321T.c: mc321.c with a timer.
+### MC321T.c: Original mc321.c with a timer.

 ### MC321H.chpl and photonGenerator.chpl: Chapel version of mc321.c.
-- photoGenerator.chpl: a module to generate a photon
+- photonGenerator.chpl: a module to generate a photon
-- `for` loop: CPU paprallel
+- With`for` loop
 - Random generator: NPBRandom()

 ### MC321HR.chpl and photonGeneratorR.chpl: Chapel version of mc321.c.
+- With `for` loop
 - Random generator: Random()
-- With `for` loop

 ### MC321HR_P the parallel version of MC321HR
 - `for` to `for all`
 - `with (+ reduce Csph, + reduce Ccyl, + reduce Cpla )` The reduction prevents race conditions or inconsistent updates, which can occur when multiple tasks try to update the same variables simultaneously in parallel code.